Parents Guide to TikTok

 On TikTok, all accounts are public by default.
 This means when a video is posted everyone can see it.
 It also means anyone can follow you and comment on your videos.
 Most users opt to keep their accounts public since they are hoping to connect with others and gain followers.

 Users can opt to have a private account.
 A private account ensures only approved followers can view your content.
 A private account is especially wise for younger children.
 It’s also wise to allow comments and messages from friends only.
+Kids often feel they need to keep their account public so they can easily find their friends and their friends can find them.
+But, it’s easy to find someone on TikTok.
+So they can keep their account private and still find all their friends.

 Can videos be deleted on TikTok?